This graduate-level text offers a theoretical treatment

 resolution search spaces --- such as linear, hyper-, and ordered resolution

 --- are also covered.
-Numerous examples are presented to illustrated
+Numerous examples are presented to illustrate

 the concepts discussed.
 Students will find this a readily accessible